oVirt/ovirt-site/source/documentation/installing-postgresql-db.html.md

 # Connecting from other hosts (optional)

-If you want to be able to connect to PostgreSQL from other hosts (i.e. not from localhost only) you will need to change the `listen_addresses` parameter in the `/var/lib/pgsql/data/postgresql.conf` file:
+If you want to be able to connect to PostgreSQL from other hosts (i.e. not from localhost only) you will need to change the `listen_addresses` parameter, as the default is to accept local connections only.

+**Fedora**

+Edit the `/var/lib/pgsql/data/postgresql.conf` file:

     listen_addresses = '0.0.0.0'